bobeyerjohnson/csv_event_generator/README.md

   - Whenever 4 or more property values are included the script will divide the list into quartiles and values that fall into the top quartile (first x number of rows in the csv file) will appear the most, with fequency of property values decreasing as we move into the second of the fourth quartiles and so on

 ## Potential future upates
-1) Better control of non-primary shard keys
+1) Better control of non-primary shardkeys
 2) Creation of a "user table"
+3) Better "churn" conditions for shardkeys
 3) Speed improvements
 4) Ganular control of what properties appear on what events